okfn/opendefinition/licenses/nonconformant/index.markdown

 #### Comments

 The license has been discontinued.
-Creative Commons developing nations license does not support principle "7.
-No Discrimination Against Persons or Groups".
+Creative Commons developing nations license does not support OD 1.1#7 "No Discrimination Against Persons or Groups".

 ### Open Publication License